ThodsaphonChamnansuek/ThodsaphonChamnansuek/README.md

 Here are a few project ideas and areas I'm exploring (some coming soon!):

 - 📈 Sales Dashboard with Power BI & Python
-- 🎮 Rock–Paper–Scissors Game with R + Shiny App
+- 🎮 Rock–Paper–Scissors Game with R
 - 📊 Data Cleaning & Visualization Projects using Kaggle datasets
 - 📁 Automated File Organizer using Python + Tkinter GUI